-- 1. Insert the shipped system disk in unit 0 of the system disk drive and prepare it for use.
+- Insert the shipped system disk in unit O of the system disk drive and prepare it for use.

-- 2. Perform the IPL procedure that applies to your hardware.
+- Perform the IPL procedure that applies to your hardware.

 - \ If you have a 990/10 or 990/12 system, perform the following steps:

 - a.
-Press HALT/SIE
+Press HALT/SIE.

 - b.
-Press RESET
+Press RESET.

 - c.
-Press LOAD
+Press LOAD.

 - \ If you have a 990/10A computer or a Business System 600 or 800, perform the following steps:

 - a.
-Press HALT
+Press HALT.

 - b.
-Press LOAD
+Press LOAD.

-- \ If you have an S300 system, perform this sequence:
+- \ If you have an \$300 system, perform this sequence:

 - a.
-Write-protect all disks except the DNOS object disk.
+Write protect all disks except the DNOS object disk.

 - b.
 Turn off the power to the computer.

 - c.
 Turn on the power to the computer.

 Wait for all system activity to cease.
-If you are using a 990/10 or 990/12, wait until all of the data lights on the programmer panel are off.
-If you are using a 990/10A or a Business System 600 or 800, wait until the display shows 0000 on the front panel.
-This may take some time since the first IPL of the system must create several structures.
+If you are using a 970/10 or 970/12, wait until all the data lights on the programmer panel are off.
+If you are using a 970/10A or a Business System 600 or 800, wait until the display shows 0000 on the front panel.
+This may take some time because the first IPL of the system must create several structures.
 These structures include a user ID defined for the first log-on, system swap files, and a number of interprocess communication (IPC) channels.

 During the first IPL, DNOS checks to see that your crash file is large enough to hold the entire system image in the case of a system crash.
 If the file is not large enough, DNOS makes it larger and then forces a crash to happen so that the new crash file is ready for use.
 The crash code in this case is >163.
 If the >163 crash occurs, go through the IPL sequence again; the crash file is now usable.
-(A right angle bracket (>) before a number indicates a hexadecimal value.)

-3. Log on at a terminal by pressing the Attention key and then the exclamation mark (!).

-4. If no one else has logged on, the screen displays the following message and prompts:
+- 3. Log on at a terminal by pressing the Attention key and then the exclamation point (!). - 4.
+If no one else has logged on, the screen displays the following message and prompts: